Second Sino-Japanese War: Beiping–Tianjin campaign

-However, the Japanese Army had been given orders not to advance further than the Yongding River.
-In a sudden volte-face, the Konoe government's foreign minister opened negotiations with Chiang Kai-shek's government in Nanjing and stated: "Japan wants Chinese cooperation, not Chinese land."
-Nevertheless, negotiations failed to move further.
-The Ōyama Incident on 9 August escalated the skirmishes and battles into full scale warfare.
+The Japanese Army had been given orders not to advance further than the Yongding River.
+The Konoe government's foreign minister opened negotiations with Chiang Kai-shek's government in Nanjing and stated: "Japan wants Chinese cooperation, not Chinese land."
+After the Tongzhou mutiny on 29 July, Chinese soldiers assigned to a Japanese-backed puppet government mutinied and killed approximately 200 Japanese and Korean civilians.
+This inflamed anti-Chinese sentiments in Japan, convinced many in the military that escalation in China was necessary.